-The gaming industry is also taking advantage of mobile phones as more users are choosing this method to play their favorite games.
+The gaming industry is also taking advantage of mobile phones, as we can see by the soaring mobile gaming stats.
 Consoles, desktops, and laptops seem to be waging a battle that they cannot win.

 In the period between 2015 and 2018, mobile vs desktop usage stats gap for playing games has increased from 3% to 15% in favor of smartphones.
 It is fascinating that the gap has widened five times in such a short time span.